 The marketing process consists of analysing the situation to identify opportunities, formulating a strategy for a value proposition, making tactical decisions, successfully implementing the plan and monitoring results.

 4. Active or passive?

-Active and passive forms are both used in academic writing.
-Much will depend on the expectations of your discipline - so look carefully at your readings and how they are used.
+Active and passive verb forms are both used in academic writing.
+Much will depend on the expectations of your discipline, so look carefully at your readings and how they are use active or passive verbs.